JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

     * Orphaned Resources (ARG)
       * If you run AzGovViz with parameter -DoAzureConsumption then the orphaned resources output will show you potential cost savings for orphaned resources with intent 'cost savings'
       * The orphaned resources feature is based on [Azure Orphan Resources - GitHub](https://github.com/dolevshor/azure-orphan-resources) ARG queries and workbooks by Dolev Shor
       * The virtual machines that are stopped but not deallocated are still generating compute costs.
 You should check if there are virtual machines running within your environment that are only stopped.
-Intend = "cost savings - stopped but not deallocated VM"
+The output will show these virtual machines with intent 'cost savings - stopped but not deallocated VM'.
     * Cloud Adoption Framework (CAF) [Recommended abbreviations for Azure resource types](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) compliance
   * Microsoft Defender for Cloud
     * Summary of Microsoft Defender for Cloud coverage by plan (count of Subscription per plan/tier)